JaisonV02/Java-Data-Explorer/README.md

 Drops the table given inside the query.
 This is usually done before the program is closed.

+### Icons used in GUIs
+All the icons used which are located in the resource folder are from: https://uxwing.com/

 ## Core Functionality

 - Connects to a database: This is done using the JDBC library, the url for the database, username and password.